 Out-of-state transfer students additionally are required to submit a State of Illinois Eye Examination Report, completed by an Illinois physician.
 Incoming freshman are recommended to submit the State of Illinois Eye Examination Report.

 All required medical forms are available by clicking below on a link for the Nurse's Office.
 Forms also are available for students who require medication at school, or for those who have a chronic medical condition that requires an emergency action plan.
 Parents/guardians who wish to submit a Certificate of Religious Exemption Form must have that form completed by a doctor and submit that form to the school.

 Parents/guardians are asked to submit medical documentation to the school at their earliest convenience.
-This may be delivered in person to the Main Office during regular business hours through Monday, August 5; mailed to Lemont High School (attn: School Nurse); e-mailed to School Nurse Mary Noga by clicking on her name; or provided in person at Registration Processing Day.
+This may be delivered in person to the Main Office during regular business hours through Monday, August 5; mailed to Lemont High School (attn: School Nurse); e-mailed to Director of School & Community Relations Tony Hamilton by clicking on his name; or provided in person at Registration Processing Day.
 The Child Health Examination Form submitted for student registration also may be used for freshman athletic participation, as long as it is completed on or after May 15, 2019.

 All medical documentation - including proof of all appropriate immunizations - should be provided to the school prior to the first day of school to ensure students are not excluded from school.

 Lemont High School maintains contact information for students with multiple families, including students with the following circumstances: